rykdesjardins/lilium-text/README.md

 # Lilium Text
 A lightweight, dependency-free, extensible text editor.

 ![First Screenshot](https://erikdesjardins.com/static/git/liliumtext-1.jpg)

 ## About the project
 [Narcity Media](https://github.com/narcitymedia/) needed a new Text Editor to replace to current one, and I figured since we don't have anything open source yet (including our *AMAZING* CMS), this would be a good start.
 The editor doesn't do much yet, and was created overnight.

+The project is still in early development and is not ready to be used in production.
+This is why we are using a single branch for now.

 I tried to find a great, open-source rich text editor that didn't require other libraries (like jQuery), but couldn't find anything interesting enough.
 Since the entire CMS is almost dependency-free, I figured the only few dependencies should be dependency-free as well.